So you want to whip your Seagate Backup Plus into shape. Partition shape.

 You should be sure the partition is large enough for your Time Machine Backup.

-If you have 400GB of documents, music, photos, including your Mac’s operating system.
+If you’ve 400GB of documents, music, photos, including your Mac’s operating system.
 Then you should have a partition 800GB in size.
 Plenty for you to backup to and to grow into over time.

-You need to format a partition for Time Machine as HSF+.
+You need to format a partition for Time Machine as HFS+.

-Once you have created your partition for Time Machine you can easily add it to Time Machine.
+Once you’ve created your partition for Time Machine you can easily add it to Time Machine.

 Take a look at my article “Seagate Backup Plus Time Machine, the Smart Way to Backup” to find out how.

 Adding your Time Machine partition to Time Machine for the software to backup up to is easy.
-You just add the partition name to Time Machine the same as you would add the name of a whole disk drive.
+You just add the partition name to Time Machine the same as you’d add the name of a whole disk drive.

 If your plan is to create a partition on your Seagate Backup Plus to share between your Mac and a Windows PC.
 Then you format the partition as ExFAT.